Meyhem/generator-reactux/Readme.md

 # Yeoman generator-reactux

-Opinionated Yeoman generator for generating "feature oriented" project structure that uses **redux, redux-saga, typesafe-actions and reselect**.
+Opinionated Yeoman generator for generating "feature oriented" project structure with preconfigured parts.

+## Before start
+This generator scaffolds sources with specific packages in mind.
+Before you start you should install following packages: __redux react-redux redux-saga reselect typesafe-actions__

 ## Commands